Library Services While We Teach Remotely

 Returning Library Materials

-If you are not returning your materials, you will need to renew your items online.
+You can renew your items online.
 Sign in to OneSearch and view your account information by clicking on your name and selecting items to renew.
 If you are unable to renew or receive a notice that you need to return items, please don’t panic.
 We understand that given the current context, there may be some challenges returning your materials.
 Contact us if you need to make alternate arrangements.

 If you would like to return any items, there are several ways: